William H. Baumer Jr.

-William Henry Baumer Jr. (November 27, 1909 – February 13, 1989) was an Army Major General, military strategist, and author.
+William Henry Baumer Jr. (November 27, 1909 – February 13, 1989) was an American Army Major General, military strategist, and author.
 He was a key member of the team that created and implemented Operation Bodyguard, the deception warfare operation aimed at misleading the Nazis about the actual timing and location of the D-Day landings.
 A 1933 graduate of the United States Military Academy, he served on the staff of Gen. Dwight D. Eisenhower in the War Plans Division during World War II.
 He authored many books, including the co-authored Darby's Rangers, We Led the Way with Col. William O. Darby, founder of the U.S. Army Rangers.